el-dude/shitty_rpm_builder/README.md

 # shitty_rpm_builder #

-shitty_rpm_builder is used to create a rpm of source code tarbals.
+shitty_rpm_builder is used to create a rpm of source code tarballs.

 Downloads tarbals from source url and checks it's sha512 checksum.
 It then unpacks the tarball. it will then run `./configure` `make` `make install` into a build directory. it will then use FPM to create an RPM of the build directory for you.